 You can read more about this kind of treatment in Photodynamic Therapy.

-As researchers have learned more about some of the changes in bladder cells that cause them to become cancer , they have begun to develop drugs that target these changes.
-These new targeted drugs work differently from standard chemo drugs.
+As researchers have learned more about the changes in bladder cells that cause them to become cancer , they've begun to look at drugs that target these changes.
+Targeted therapy drugs are already used to treat many other kinds of cancer.
+These drugs work differently from standard chemo drugs.
 They may work in some cases when chemo drugs don’t, and they tend to have different (and often less severe) side effects.

 Other drugs target the blood vessels that allow tumors to grow.
-These are known as anti-angiogenesis drugs.
-Examples include bevacizumab (Avastin), sorafenib (Nexavar), cabozantinib (Cometriq), and pazopanib (Votrient), which are already used for some other types of cancer.
+These are called anti-angiogenesis drugs.
+Examples include bevacizumab (Avastin®), sorafenib (Nexavar®), cabozantinib (Cometriq®), and pazopanib (Votrient®), which are already used for some other types of cancer.
 They are now being studied for use against bladder cancer, usually combined with chemotherapy.

-Gene therapy – adding or changing the actual genes inside cancer cells or other cells in the body – is another new treatment method being tested for bladder cancer.
-One approach to gene therapy uses special viruses that have been modified in the lab.
-The modified virus is put into the bladder and infects the bladder cancer cells.
-When this infection occurs, the virus injects a gene into the cells for GM-CSF, an immune system hormone that can help immune system cells to attack the cancer.
-This and other approaches to gene therapy are still in the early stages of development.
+Gene therapy – adding or changing the actual genes inside cancer cells or other cells in the body – is a new treatment method being tested for bladder cancer.
+One approach to gene therapy uses special viruses that have been altered in the lab.
+The virus is put into the bladder and infects the bladder cancer cells.
+When this infection occurs, the virus injects a gene into the cells that can help immune system cells to attack the cancer.
+This and many other approaches to gene therapy are still in the early stages of development.